Click for larger images

-A few of these amps were fitted with reverb - an add on unit - on which see this page.
+A few of these amps were fitted in the United States with reverb - an add on unit produced by Thomas Organ - on which see this page.
 But for the most part production was consistent and pretty unvarying.
 Why change a good formula?
 AC50s were fantastic workhorses.

 Above, serial number 4018, solid state rectified, no brimistor = mid 1965.
 Note the reverb unit fitted on the shelf.
 Several of these AC50s survive.

 Bill Haley and the Comets on stage in 1966 with two AC50s visible (and an AC30).